 A demand based approach to cleaning communal areas will help to ease anxiety about the hygiene levels in shared facilities.
 Through effective monitoring, the risk of disease is minimised, helping to prevent absences and productivity decline.
 Employees will feel safer and more open to returning to work.

 Businesses looking to consolidate space can also make data-based decisions by studying utilisation of meeting rooms, departments and common spaces throughout the building such as cafes, collaborative workspaces and gyms.

 Ultimately, this boost in operational efficiency allows businesses to benefit in the following ways:

 - Washrooms are monitored anonymously and cleaned relative to how often they are being used.

 Improving your infrastructure with a cost-effective people counting sensor will help to create better conditions for your employees and improved experiences for your customers.
 In light of current global events, organisations need to ramp up the safety and efficiency within their buildings while also optimising their budgets and allocating resources to areas of the business that needed it the most.

 SafeCount is an automated people counting system that helps staff and customers in all types of industries to feel safe and prioritised thanks to accurate, real-time data.
-For a free demo or further information on our sensors, don't hesitate to contact one of our people counting experts today.
+For further information on our SafeCount sensors, click below.